-Since starting my course at The Institute of Integrative Nutrition I am learning to become a lot more productive with my time.
+Since starting my health coaching course at The Institute of Integrative Nutrition I am learning to become a lot more productive with my time.
 Rather than wasting hours watching the pointless drama unfold in The Kardashians or the latest gory instalment of The Vampire Diaries, I am now dedicating my time to learning as much as possible about nutrition and the food industry.
-I’ve realised if I add up all the hours spent endlessly watching pointless videos on Facebook, flicking through the latest celeb gossip or having a lie in for no apparent reason, I actually have a lot of time on my hands that I can utilise for much better things.
-So it was time I made some changes…

 As a result of the new productive me, I started to watch some Netflix documentaries in my spare time that would be informative and educational in the area of food and nutrition.
 And wow, I am so glad I did!
 These fantastic documentaries have hugely opened my eyes to a world I never knew existed.
 From disease being caused by man’s modern-day diet, to how our meat and dairy consumption is literally destroying the planet!
 I was totally blown away by what I saw.